ErikOsinga/master_research_project/README.md

 # master_research_project
-Repository for the Master Research Project: "Data compression for the upcoming Euclid mission"
+Repository for the Master Research Project: "Data compression for weak lensing studies with the upcoming Euclid mission"